cortexlabs/cortex/examples/tensorflow/image-classifier-resnet50/README.md

 Usage: throughput_test.py [OPTIONS] IMG_URL ENDPOINT

-  Program for testing the throughput of Resnet50 model on instances equipped with CPU, GPU or ASIC devices.
+  Program for testing the throughput of Resnet50 model on instances equipped with CPU, GPU or Inferentia ASIC devices.

 Options:
   -w, --workers INTEGER     Number of workers for prediction requests.